 - Iatrogenic Cushing’s syndrome.
 Caused by taking synthetic glucocorticoids.
 These drugs, such as prednisolone and dexamethasone, act like cortisol.

 - Adrenal tumour.
 A tumour in the adrenal gland that produces too much cortisol.
-This is most often unilateral.
-These may be non-cancerous or cancerous.
+This is most often on one side (unilateral).
+These may be cancerous (carcinoma) or non-cancerous (adenoma).

 - Adrenal nodular hyperplasia.
 When groups of cells, or nodules, in the adrenal gland produce too much cortisol.